spacemeat/humon/README-preprocess.md

 There are a number of build options available to get just what you want: 32-bit architecture, debug vs release builds, and a few switches to customize the runtime.
 See [this here section here](#buildingHumon).

+> A new build system is in the works.
+It does build, but the binaries are placed in a different tree, and installation is not yet inmplemented.
+See [Pyke](https://github.com/spacemeat/pyke) and the [makefile](make.py) for this.
+Soon the nasty bash scripts will be a thing of the past.

 ### Integrating Humon into your application
 When you've successfully built, there will be an appropriate binary of interest in `build/bin`.
 The build system makes a static and shared library in Linux, and a static library and DLL (with import library) in Visual Studio.